 How does the Old Testament fit in?

 So far, we’ve demonstrated the New Testament canon, which is what’s really needed for Christian doctrine, since we are no longer under the Old Testament Law.
-I don’t have space to go into the Old Testament canon, but, in short, I would suggest looking for “as the scripture says” and “it is written” statements in the New Testament and the early church to see what books the apostles considered Scripture.
+I don’t have space to go into the Old Testament canon, but, in short, I would suggest looking for “as the scripture says” and “it is written” statements in the New Testament and the early church to see what books the apostles and their followers considered to be Scripture.

 There is no authority problem or problem of the canon for Anabaptists.
 For a discussion of the sufficiency of Scripture to contain all apostolic doctrines, see my post on the foundation of Christian doctrine.